Harry Kendall Thaw: Early life

-Harry Thaw was born on February 12, 1871, to Pittsburgh coal and railroad baron William Thaw Sr., and his second wife, Mary Sibbet (Copley) Thaw.
-The elder Thaw fathered eleven children from his two marriages.
-Thaw had five siblings, Margaret (born 1877), Alice Cornelia (born 1880), Edward (born 1873) and Josiah (born 1874).
+Harry Thaw was born in Allegheny, Pennsylvania, on February 12, 1871, to Pittsburgh businessman William Thaw Sr., and his second wife, Mary Sibbet Thaw (née Copley).
+Thaw's father fathered eleven children from his two marriages.
+Thaw had five siblings: Edward (born 1873), Josiah (born 1874), Margaret (born 1877) and Alice Cornelia (born 1880).
 A brother, born a year before Harry, died an accidental death in infancy, smothered by his mother's breast while he lay in her bed.
-Thaw's mother herself was known for her abuse of the family's servants, as well as episodes of ungovernable temper.
+Thaw's mother was known for her episodes of ungovernable temper and her abusive treatment of the family's servants.

-In childhood, Thaw was subject to bouts of insomnia, temper tantrums, incoherent babbling and, notably, baby talk, a form of expression which he retained in adulthood.
+In childhood, Thaw was subject to bouts of insomnia, temper tantrums, incoherent babbling and baby talk, a form of expression which he retained in adulthood.
 His chosen form of amusement was hurling heavy household objects at the heads of servants.
-The misfortune of others triggered fits of giggling.
-Thaw spent his childhood bouncing among private schools in Pittsburgh, never doing well and described by teachers as unintelligent and a troublemaker.
-A teacher at the Wooster Prep School described the 16-year-old Thaw as having an "erratic kind of zig-zag" walk, "which seemed to involuntarily mimic his brain patterns."
-As the son of William Thaw, he was granted admission to the University of Pittsburgh, where he was to study law, though he apparently did little studying.
+Thaw spent his childhood bouncing among private schools in Pittsburgh, never doing well and described by teachers as a troublemaker.
+One teacher at the Wooster Prep School described Thaw, then aged 16, as having an "erratic kind of zig-zag" walk, "which seemed to involuntarily mimic his brain patterns."
+Thaw was granted admission to the University of Pittsburgh, where he was to study law, though he apparently did little studying.
 After a few years, he used his name and social status to transfer to Harvard College.

 Thaw later bragged that he had studied poker at Harvard.
-He reportedly lit cigars with hundred dollar bills, went on long drinking binges, attended cockfights, and spent much of his time romancing young women.
-In 1894, he chased a cab driver down on a street in Cambridge, Massachusetts, with a shotgun, believing he had been cheated out of ten cents change.
-He claimed the shotgun was unloaded.
-Thaw was ultimately expelled from Harvard for "immoral practices", as well as intimidating and threatening students and teachers.
-His expulsion was immediate; he was given three hours to pack up and move out.
+He reportedly lit cigars with hundred-dollar bills, went on long drinking binges, attended cockfights and spent much of his time romancing young women.
+In 1894, Thaw chased a cab driver down a street with a shotgun, believing he had been cheated out of ten cents change.
+He later claimed the shotgun was unloaded.
+Thaw was ultimately expelled from Harvard for "immoral practices," as well as intimidating and threatening students and teachers.
+His expulsion was immediate; he was given three hours to pack up and move out of the premises.